cap-js/docs/java/event-handlers/index.md

 ## Event Handler Method Signatures { #handlersignature}

 The most basic signature of an event handler method is `public void process(EventContext context)`.
-However event-specific Event Context and entity data arguments and certain return values are supported as well and can be freely combined.
+However event-specific Event Context and entity data arguments and return values are supported as well and can be freely combined.
 It is even valid for event handler methods to have no arguments at all.
 Handler methods don't necessarily have to be public methods.
 They can also be methods with protected, private, or package visibility.

 ### Event Context Arguments { #contextarguments}